Mermade/openapi-filter/README.md

-  --maxAliasCount  maximum YAML aliases allowed          [number] [default: 100] --configFile     The file & path for the filter options                 [path] --help           Show help                                           [boolean]
+  --maxAliasCount  maximum YAML aliases allowed          [number] [default: 100] --configFile     The file & path for the filter options                 [path] --help           Show help                                           [boolean] --verbose        Output more details of the filter process           [boolean]
 ```

 use `--` to separate flags or other array options from following options, i.e.: